 Stage II: Formal Complaints Procedure

 If an informal approach does not fix the problem, or you’re not happy with the outcome, you can raise it as a formal complaint.
 You should make a formal complaint within ten working days of the outcome of your informal complaint.
-As well as completing this form in full you should provide a copy of any relevant documentary evidence.
-Once you’ve provided all the information needed, we will investigate your complaint, and an outcome detailing the investigation will be sent to you in writing within twenty working days.
+To do so, complete the following form explaining your complaint in detail and use the submit button to send it.
+We will investigate your complaint, and an outcome will be sent to you in writing within ten working days.
 If we’re unable to resolve a complaint within that time we’ll contact you with an explanation and expected outcome date.